Jon Courtney: Songwriting

 According to Alper, the music of Pure Reason Revolution "grew organically from Jon's songs and influences".
 The band's prevalent use of harmony, described by Disorder Magazine as a "trademark", is credited to Courtney.
-Courtney's songwriting draws together the inspiration of such bands as Nirvana, which he describes as his "first obsession", the Beach Boys, the Chemical Brothers and Crosby Stills & Nash.
-In 2005, Gigwise.com, who termed Courtney the "creative force" behind the band, described the "amazingly intricate" songs as "one of the most enticing things" about Pure Reason Revolution.
-Another reviewer both praised and criticised the song composition, noting that the band had grasped the attributes of Jimi Hendrix and Pink Floyd and "...rammed as much of them into their songs as is humanly possible.
-Besides that they add more by having around about 9 to 10 synthesisers on 1 rack (very stable), a violinist and a female singer.
-This is what really created the band in my opinion, but in places also let them down.
-Their songs were quite long-winded with very little vocals and to say they had 2 singers it led them into a bit of a slump."
+Courtney's songwriting draws inspiration from such bands as Nirvana, the Beach Boys, the Chemical Brothers and Crosby Stills & Nash.
+In 2005, Gigwise.com, which termed Courtney the "creative force" behind the band, described his music "amazingly intricate", while Classic Rock Magazine, speaking of Amor Vincit Omnia, commented, "once other-worldly, PRR now sound like some mutant offspring of The Chemical Brothers & NIN".
+According to Rock Sound, Hammer and Anvil "retained most of [the band's] heavy hooks to create a great crossover record".
+Prog magazine called Above Cirrus "densely packed...a multi-faceted beast that revels in Floydian waves of intoxicated bliss before erupting into an apocalyptic fury".